superterrific/dana-byerly/src/articles/adding-oss.md

 </div>{% endraw %}
 ```

 Structurally this is a pretty straightforward table.
-The classes set the column header color and the <code>span</code> responsively sets line breaks [using this approach](https://twitter.com/a_sandrina_p/status/1318217958955601922).
-The <code>caption</code> provides extra context for screen readers.
+The classes set the column header color and the ```span``` responsively sets line breaks [using this approach](https://twitter.com/a_sandrina_p/status/1318217958955601922).
+The ```caption``` provides extra context for screen readers.
 I've applied a [visually hidden class](https://piccalil.li/quick-tip/visually-hide-an-element-with-css/), otherwise the caption text would display.
 In this case with the paragraph text above the table the caption felt unnecessary for sited visitors.

-Adrian Roselli's [A Responsive Accessible Table](https://adrianroselli.com/2017/11/a-responsive-accessible-table.html) is full of useful information and examples, such as adding <code>role</code>, <code>aria-labelledby</code> and <code>tabindex</code> to the scrolling container to ensure that the table is navigable by keyboard.
+Adrian Roselli's [A Responsive Accessible Table](https://adrianroselli.com/2017/11/a-responsive-accessible-table.html) is full of useful information and examples, such as adding ```role```, ```aria-labelledby``` and ```tabindex``` to the scrolling container to ensure that the table is navigable by keyboard.
 Check the [Keyboard-Friendly Scroll](https://adrianroselli.com/2017/11/a-responsive-accessible-table.html#ResponsiveScrollingKeyboard) section for more details.

 It's also worth pointing out what's not used.
-Another Roselli post on [Fixed Table Headers](https://adrianroselli.com/2020/01/fixed-table-headers.html) notes that <code>scope</code> is not needed for column headers, and the example in Léonie Watson's helpful [How Screen Readers Navigate Data Tables](https://tink.uk/how-screen-readers-navigate-data-tables/) post there's an example of NVDA reading a table does not include it.
+Another Roselli post on [Fixed Table Headers](https://adrianroselli.com/2020/01/fixed-table-headers.html) notes that ```scope``` is not needed for column headers, and the example in Léonie Watson's helpful [How Screen Readers Navigate Data Tables](https://tink.uk/how-screen-readers-navigate-data-tables/) post there's an example of NVDA reading a table does not include it.

 ### Decisions, decisions